AJAbanto/Balintawak-Wet-market-Route-finder/README.md

 ## Status:
 Under development
 Thins to do:
--[x] Read Sample data from .csv files
+- [x] Read Sample data from .csv files
--[x] Modify fitness function to consider presence of essential nodes in fitness calculation -[] Construct decision making code to determine which vertices are essential nodes
+- [x] Modify fitness function to consider presence of essential nodes in fitness calculation
+- [] Construct decision making code to determine which vertices are essential nodes